-An interesting question is what happens when a RNA molecule is pulled at its both ends.
-This problem has been studied in [13, 26, 27] both numerically and analytically in the molten phase, and experimentally in [22].
-In [45] a generalization of the field theory was proposed for $random\ RNA$ under tension, and the force-induced denaturation transition.
+An interesting question is what happens when an RNA molecule is pulled at both ends.
+This problem has been studied in [17, 29, 30] both numerically and analytically in the molten phase, and experimentally in [25].
+In [48] a generalization of the field theory was proposed for random RNA under tension and the force-induced denaturation transition.
 In this model the pulling force f is treated as a small perturbation.
-A RG calculation to first order in the force was performed to study the denaturation transition and its interplay with the disorder-induced freezing transition.
+An RG calculation to first order in the force was performed to study the denaturation transition and its interplay with the disorder-induced freezing transition.

-In this section we recall the definition of the model, show that it is renormalizable for $\varepsilon = 0$ as for the tension-less random RNA model, and give the details of the calculation of the RG flow and of the critical exponents at two loops.
-For a more detailed justification we refer to [45], where some of the results were already announced.
+In this section we recall the definition of the model, show that it is renormalizable for $\varepsilon = 0$ as for the tension-less random RNA model and give the details of the calculation of the RG flow and of the critical exponents at two loops.
+For a more detailed justification we refer to [48], where some of the results were already announced.

-A. The model
+7.1.
+The model